scrapinghub/web-poet/docs/intro/pop.rst

    This allows for easy identification when used by other developers.

-2. The list of :class:`~.OverrideRule` must be declared as a top-level variable from the package named ``RULES``.
+2. The list of :class:`~.OverrideRule` must be declared as a top-level variable from the package named ``REGISTRY``.
 This enables other developers to easily retrieve the list of :class:`~.OverrideRule` to be used in their own projects.